 This new view, carefully presented and rigorously modeled by Grinin and Korotayev, provides a richer and more nuanced version of the 'Great Divergence', bridging many of the differences between the traditional and California viewpoints.
 Yet they go further.
-Amazingly, by building a model utilizing human capital (education), global population growth, and regional productivity, they show how both the Great Divergence and the recent 'Great Convergence' (the economic catching-up of developing countries) are phases of the same process of global modernization.
+Amazingly, by building a model utilizing human capital (education), global population growth, and regional productivity, they show how both the Great Divergence and the recent 'Great Convergence' (the economic catching up of developing countries) are phases of the same process of global modernization.
 They make it clear that once begun, the Great Divergence inevitably leads to later Convergence through the globalization of the world economy.
 Yet they also explain specific regional lags and variations in this process.

-This is a remarkable achievement, and a major advance in the debate on the long-term trajectory of global economic development.
-The Russian globalhistorical systems school of scholarship has long been making important contributions to identifying and explaining the major patterns in long-term world history (Turchin and Korotayev 2006; Turchin and Nefedov 2009; Korotayev, Malkov and Khaltourina 2006a, 2006b; Korotayev and Tsirel 2010; Grinin 2007, 2011, 2012; Grinin and Korotayev 2006).
-It is a pleasure to commend it to all those who are interested in the debate on the rise of the West and Great Divergence, and all who ponder the future of global inequality and development.
+This is a remarkable achievement and a major advance in the debate on the long-term trajectory of global economic development.
+The Russian global-historical systems school of scholarship has long been making important contributions to identifying and explaining the major patterns in long-term world history (Turchin and Korotayev 2006; Turchin and Nefedov 2009; Korotayev et al. 2006a, 2006b; Korotayev and Tsirel 2010; Grinin 2007, 2011a, 2012a; Grinin and Korotayev 2006).
+It is a pleasure to introduce this latest work to a broader audience, and commend it to all those who are interested in the debate on the rise of the west and Great Divergence, and all who ponder the future of global inequality and development.